Erkesto/practice/Notes/code_review_tips.md

 ### TODO comments should be tracked

 TODO comments are great for letting you and your fellow engineers know that something needs to be fixed later.
-Sometimes you gotta ship code and wait to fix it later.
-But eventually you'll have to clean it up!
+Sometimes you gotta ship the code and wait to fix it later.
+But eventually, you'll have to clean it up!
 That's why you should track it and give a corresponding ID from your issue tracking system so you can schedule it and keep track of where the problem is in your codebase.

 ### Commit messages should be clear and accurately describe new code

-We've all written commit messages like "Changed some crap", "damn it", "ugg one more to fix this stupid bug".
+We've all written commit messages like "Changed some crap", "damn it", and "ugg one more to fix this stupid bug".
 These are funny and satisfying, but not helpful when you're up on a Saturday morning because you pushed code on a Friday night and can't figure out what the bad code was doing when you `git blame` the commit.
 Write commit messages that describe the code accurately, and include